sandboxnu/graduatenu/README.md

 Visit [http://localhost:3002](http://localhost:3002/) to view the app.

+To run the two seperately, visit the frontend and api-v2 packages(sub directories of the monorepo).

+## Running the production like app in docker

+We use docker and prod builds for our production app.
+It is a good idea to test out whether the app builds and runs the way it would in production.

+- To run just the frontend
+  - `yarn frontend:docker:build` and `yarn frontend:docker:run`.
+  - Visit the containerized frontend at port [4000](http://localhost:4000).
+- To run just the backend
+  - `yarn backend:docker:build` and `yarn backend:docker:run`.
+  - Visit the containerized API at port [4001](http://localhost:4001).
+  - To stop the container run `yarn backend:docker:down`.
+  - To debug, `use docker compose --verbose` for the build and run commands depending on which one is failing.

 ## Monorepo

 This is a monorepo powered by [Yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
 The different components of the GraduateNU application exist within their own workspace directory in `/packages`.